Microsoft To Enhance User Privacy Controls In Upcoming Windows 10 Update

 Not quite.
 Proof that they are taking things seriously would be disabling all the telemetry, phoning home, adware, crapware, etc., and making it strictly opt-in.

 For example, the first time you hit the start menu, it can show you a balloon: "Would you like to see customized content here?
 This would require sending blah-blah-blah to Microsoft."
 Then two clearly labeled buttons.
 One for "yes, phone home and show me ads" and another for "no, and don't show me this ever again."
+They could something similar in other places where they think there might be a benefit to the users.

+Microsoft is launching what it calls a (web-based) privacy dashboard, which lets you configure anything and everything about information that might be sent to back to the mothership.
+You can turn all tracking off...

+If it is on by default and the user has to log in to a Microsoft website to control/configure it, then Microsoft is demonstrating that they are willing to do only the bare minimum to appease the critics.
+How much do you want to bet that in order to even access the dashboard the user will have to have a Live account (giving MS even more of their personal information).
+The screenshot in the article doesn't look web-based to me, so perhaps a Live account won't be required, but either way the big problem is that they opt you in (likely against your will) and only if you are sufficiently determined can you opt out.

 What the fuck (Score:2)